 parents the same,"

-(holy cats, she is still listening! best day ever!!)
+(holy cats, she is still listening! clearly she is brilliant. best day ever.)

 "i, now thirty-seven years old in perfect health begin,